 - A Guide to Coron: Palawan, Philippines

 - Magical Places You Can’t Miss in Ubud

 - 15 Things You Should Do In Hong Kong

 “If you want to step outside your comfort zone, go skydiving.
 If you want to forget you ever had a comfort zone, buy a ticket to China.”

-Living and working here is exciting and challenging – some days are spent traveling and trying new things, and a lot of other days are spent teaching and communicating with mostly Chinese people.
-I love sharing my experiences teaching and living abroad here on my blog and my other social media.
+Living and working here is exciting and challenging – some days are spent traveling and trying new things, and a lot of other days are spent communicating with mostly Chinese people.
+I love sharing my experiences teaching and living abroad here on my blog and other social media platforms.

 Here’s one of my videos about a day in my life as a kindergarten teacher: